Lydia McLaughlin Talks ‘Real Housewives Of Orange County’ Season 12 Reunion

-Lydia McLaughlin and her co-stars may be weeks away from filming the Season 12 reunion special for The Real Housewives of Orange County but that isn’t stopping her from dishing on the upcoming event.
+Lydia McLaughlin and her co-stars may be weeks away from filming the Season 12 reunion special for The Real Housewives of Orange County, but that isn’t stopping her from dishing on the upcoming event.

 During a new interview, Lydia McLaughlin admits she’s nervous to reunite with her co-stars and rehash the dramatic events of the season.